 ITFSI has a wide range of resources for producing high quality research outputs.
 These give the institute capabilities in characterisation, modelling, sensors & imaging.
 The institute has a wide range of deposition and metrology equipment, from high-throughput sputtering systems to scanning electron microscopy.
-New clean room facilities are currently being upgraded for higher quality thin film investigations.
+The new clean room facilities, including advanced thin film deposition and characterization technologies, have been officially opened in February 2020 (Vimeo and Youtube)

 Thin Film Deposition Systems